-A/B and multivariate testing tools are essential for digital marketers as they enable you to deliver and measure the relative performance of different user experiences through robust online controlled experiments.
+A/B and multivariate testing tools are essential conversion rate optimisation software.
+They allow optimisers to deliver and measure the relative performance of different user experiences through robust online controlled experiments.
 Increasingly they also enable you to personalise your customer experience and discover new customer segments based upon behaviour rather than just demographics.

 What is A/B Testing?

 A/B testing allows you to run online controlled experiments to measure the difference in performance between an existing webpage design (e.g. your home page) and a change to the page or a totally new design or user journey (see split path test).

 A/B testing tools randomly select visitors for each design and use robust statistical analysis to measure the performance between the control and the variant.
 If there is a statistical difference between the two experiences we can say with a high degree of confidence (normally 99%) that it is down to the design and not other factors (e.g. traffic source) that often influence the success metric.
 Normally the conversion rate will fluctuate on a daily basis and so it is essential to have a control to compare against.